 Whitey Smith, a thirty-four year old spin-instructor at Planet Fitness didn’t receive such gentle instruction.
 “I was maybe seven or eight and my friend Timmy Baush was over playing and we left a couple of empty juice boxes on my front steps.
 When my dad saw the juice boxes he got really mad and said, “You know what happens to people who don’t clean up after themselves—they go to jail.”
 And he locked Timmy and I in our front hall closet.
 Longest six hours of my life.
 I never forgot that lesson once I started drinking at Hillary Park.”

-This was the topic of conversation among the morning, socially distanced crowd at Stankey’s Cafe.
+This was the topic of conversation among the morning crowd at Stankey’s Cafe.
 From behind the timber the barmaid Bev said, “Maybe if we weren’t a bunch of prissy little snowflakes stuff like this wouldn’t happen.
-I’m not saying you have to lock kids up or anything, but a few well-placed backhands to the side of their heads would more than motivate these little assholes to pick up after themselves.”
+I’m not saying you have to beat’em or anything, but a few well-placed backhands to the side of their heads would more than motivate these little assholes to pick up after themselves.”

 John O’Brien struck a defeated tone, “What are you gonna do?
 You start pounding on these kids like our parents did to us, who’s going to help reset our passwords or show us how to do a search on Hulu?”

 “It’s all coming apart,” said Abby Fitzgerald sipping a Fireball, “First they stop coming home when the church bells ring, next they’re leaving their beer cans all over the place.
-It’s all coming apart.”
+It’s a giant shit show.”

 Early word is Father McDorf’s homily at Saint Tommy’s this coming weekend is: “Societal Decay: One Beer Can At A Time.”